infinum/frontend-handbook/JavaScript/Angular.md

 }
 ```

 If you try this, you will get an exception because `birthDate` will be undefined at component construction time.
-Input bindings values are available only after `ngOnInit` and `ngOnChanges` are called.
+Input binding values are available only after `ngOnInit` and `ngOnChanges` are called.
 To make this work, you can use `ngOnInit`:

 ```ts
 // bad